sk2282/ECE3400_Team8/ethics.md

 * Happiness ranges greatly depending on the quality of the facility care and opportunity to meet other people
 * Even if care for health related reasons is adequate, it may be emotionally difficult to be away from loved ones and result in a feeling of isolation (depends on degree of ability to meet other people in place)
 * Long-term financial expenses may represent a burden to either the person requiring care and/or their family members
+* Can be much more expensive than other options

 ##### Requiring People to Become Caregivers
 ###### *Possible Outcomes*